Student Services FAQ

 Yes.
 The enrollment verification request forms are available either in Student Services or online.
 The form can be either faxed, mailed, or dropped off and requires the students signature for us to release enrollment information.
 Based on the students needs the form can be faxed, mailed or picked up in Student Services.
 This process normally takes 3 5 business days.

-Scholarship recipients are required to maintain a cumulative GPA of 3.0 to retain scholarship awards.
 All undergraduate students of The Sage Colleges are required to meet the academic standards published in their college handbook.
 Grant monies are subject to review based upon academic performance.
 Also, a challenging semester could impact TAP eligibility, so please contact Financial Aid for more information.

 No. Course registration as well as add/drop can be completed through the use of Sage Advisor.
 However, there are times during the academic year when you will be required to come into the Office of Student Service so we can process the request for you.